pquiring/javaforce/readme.txt

 The main library includes a VoIP stack and bindings for FFMPEG, OpenGL and Camera.

-Includes many apps built around the library such as jPhoneLite, jfVideo Creator, jfAudio, jfMusic, etc.
+Includes many apps built around the library such as jfPhone, jfVideo Creator, jfAudio, jfMusic, etc.

 JF is also the core library in the Java infused Linux Operating system : http://jfLinux.sourceforge.net